-Figure 1: 2nd MPI subluxation with mild hammertoe 2nd, 4th toe clinodactyly (rotation) and 5th toe adduction.
+Figure 1: 2nd MPJ subluxation with mild hammertoe 2nd, 4th toe clinodactyly (rotation) and 5th toe adduction.
 Note: a separation of the 2nd toe from the other lesser toes ("V" sign) and the buckling at the MPJ and PIPJ.
-It is postulated that an attenuated, weak, or ruptured MPJ capsule, contracture of the medial soft tissues, or a tear in the plantar plate leads to loss of MPI stability and causes an imbalance in the flexor-extensor mechanism.
-This loss of stability leads to Stress fractures of the MPJ subluxation or dislocation with hammering, buckling, or rotation of the lesser toes depending on the biomechanics are often absent or minimal.
-As the deformity progresses, these signs often become manifest.
-Deviation of the toes is one of the most salient of the clinical signs A common finding seen in lesser metatarsalgia (especially the 2nd metatarsal) is the "V" sign.
+It is postulated that an attenuated, weak, or ruptured MPJ capsule, conmetatarsal affected and that tracture of the medial soft tissues, or a tear in the plantar plate leads to loss of MPJ stability and causes an imbalance in the flexor-extensor mechanism.
+This loss of stability leads to MPJ subluxation or dislocation with hammering, buckling, or rotation of the lesser toes depending on the